grisuno/strass_strassen/paper/algorithmic_invariance.md

 2. **κ does not enable prospective prediction:** 58.3% accuracy is at chance level.
 The hypothesis that κ could predict training outcomes is not supported.

-3. **The discrete basin is extremely narrow:** 0% success for σ ≥ 0.001.
+3. **The discrete basin is extremely narrow:** 0% success for σ ≥ 0.001 when noise is added to trained weights.
 Algorithmic solutions occupy tight regions in weight space.

 4. **41.7% of checkpoints are fully discretized:** Of 12 analyzed checkpoints, 5 achieved perfect discretization with margin = 0.

 The gradient covariance hypothesis is supported as post-hoc correlation but not as causal theory.
+My gradient noise scale measurements are unreliable (GNS=0 for all conditions), preventing me from testing gradient noise geometry hypotheses.
 The mechanism linking batch size to discretization success remains unexplained.

 ---